silent06/Stealth-Server-Xml-WebHosting/README.md

     node -v

-    If you need further assistance, please refer to the Node.js documentation or check the issues section of this repository.
+    If you need further assistance, please refer to the Node.js documentation.